bigbluebutton/bbb-install/README.md

    * A fully qualified domain name (FQDN), such as `bbb.example.com`, that resolves to the public IP address of your server
    * An e-mail address

-When you have setup the FQDN, check that it correctly resolves to the external IP address of the server using the `dig` command.
+When you have set up the FQDN, check that it correctly resolves to the external IP address of the server using the `dig` command.

 ~~~
 dig bbb.example.com @8.8.8.8